 MUSIC IX-Normal Training.
 This course is designed to train the student to teach the theory of music.
 It is a self-evident fact that it is one thing to train a pupil in the technique of music, and quite another and different thing to train a future teacher in the art of imparting such instruction to others.
 Hence a necessary training, to attain approved and satisfactory results in teaching.
 Required in Bible-Music Course.
 Value, 2 semester hours.
-Offered each year, one hour in both semesters.
+Offered each year, 1 hour in each semester.